Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Related Work, Experimental Choices, and Impact Statement

 \paragraph{Transformers.} First proposed in \cite{vaswani2017attention}, the Transformer has been exceptionally successful in discrete sequence modelling tasks such as natural language processing (NLP).
 Key to the success of the Transformer in NLP is the attention mechanism, which extracts long-range dependencies.
 There are a number of extensions to improve efficiency and decrease the computation cost of the attention mechanism \cite{li2019enhancing, wang2020linformer, dao2022flashattention, katharopoulos2020transformers, choromanski2020rethinking}.

-\paragraph{Signatures in machine learning.} The path signature originates from theoretical stochastic analysis \cite{lyons2007differential}.
-Now path signatures are a popular tool in machine learning, because they are viewed as an effective feature transformation for sequential data \cite{perez2018signature, fermanian2021embedding, kidger2018deep}.
-Signatures are also used to mitigate the computational cost of Neural CDEs in long time-series \cite{morrill2021neural} and non-Markovian stochastic control problems \cite{hoglund2023neural}.
+\paragraph{Signatures in machine learning.} The path signature originates from theoretical stochastic analysis \cite{lyons2007differential} and has since become a popular tool in machine learning.
+Path signatures are regarded as effective feature transformations for sequential data \cite{perez2018signature, fermanian2021embedding, kidger2018deep}.
+Additionally, signatures help mitigate the computational cost of Neural CDEs in long time-series \cite{morrill2021neural} and non-Markovian stochastic control problems \cite{hoglund2023neural}.
 Other more recent works in this direction include \cite{cirone2024theoretical,walker2024log}.
-Randomized signatures \cite{cuchiero2021discrete, compagnoni2023effectiveness} and the signature kernel \cite{lemercier2021siggpde, salvi2021higher} are two approaches which mitigate the curse of dimensionality inherent in the path signature computation.
-Rough Transformers provide a first step towards incorporating path signatures for continuous-time sequence modelling using Transformers. \footnote{For a preliminary version of this paper, we also direct the reader to \cite{moreno2024rough}}
+Approaches such as randomized signatures \cite{cuchiero2021discrete, compagnoni2023effectiveness} and the signature kernel \cite{lemercier2021siggpde, salvi2021higher} have been developed to mitigate the curse of dimensionality inherent in path signature computations.
+Rough Transformers provide a first step towards incorporating path signatures for continuous-time sequence modelling using Transformers. \footnote{For a preliminary version of this paper, we also direct the reader to \cite{moreno2024rough}.}